waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Objective: Gym Leader Rematches

 - **Goal:** Rematch all Kanto Gym Leaders to test my strength.
-- **Status:** Brock and Misty defeated.
+- **Status:** Brock, Misty, and Lt.
-- **Next Target:** Lt.
-Surge in Vermilion City.
-- **Plan:**
-  1. Solve the Vermilion Gym's trash can puzzle by systematically checking each can.
-  2. If all cans are checked and no switch is found, form a new hypothesis (e.g., hidden floor switch) and test it.
-  3. Lt.
 Surge defeated.
-  - Next Target: Erika in Celadon City.
+- **Next Target:** Erika in Celadon City.

 # IV.
 Custom Tools & Agents

 ## A. Existing Tools & Agents

 - **`find_path` (Tool):** After repeated crashes due to a persistent `TypeError`, the complex BFS implementation was reverted to a barebones, stable version.
-This restored core functionality at the cost of advanced features like handling impassable destinations.
+It has since been updated (Turn 177601) to be more robust, now correctly handling impassable destinations by pathing to an adjacent traversable tile.
 - **`gym_puzzle_solver_tool` (Tool):** Replaced the `gym_puzzle_navigator` agent to better align with architectural best practices, as this is a deterministic, computational task.
 - **`team_builder_agent` (Agent):** Mandated by Overwatch for testing before the next major battle.
 - **`pc_navigator` (Tool):** The tool's regex pattern had a syntax error.
 I have corrected the unterminated string literal to ensure it functions reliably.